neuromatch/precourse/prereqs/ClimateScience.md

 ### What You Should Not Expect from the Python Pre-course

 - Guided Instruction: Please be aware that the Python pre-course does not include virtual online classes or guided instruction.
-While our team will be available for support via ** CHECK Discord chat during July 12-14**, it is on you to study the material independently and seek clarification as needed.
+It is on you to study the material independently and seek clarification as needed from existing online resources.

 - Traditional Classroom Environment: Unlike traditional courses where you attend classes and follow a set schedule, the pre-course relies on your self-motivation and discipline to study the provided materials.
 There will not be any fixed class times or mandatory attendance.